Tenza/configurations/ArchLinux Installation/README.md

 ##### Windows already instaled:

+If we are installing Arch and Windows is already on the machine, assuming the bootloader was already installed to the MBR, we simply need to refresh the config file.

 > grub-mkconfig -o /boot/grub/grub.cfg

 The os-prober will be automatically called by `grub-mkconfig` and will add an entry to Windows.
 This has worked for me even on a dualboot with a RAID array.